Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

 - A Shopware 6 account has been created.
 - The *Shopware 6* plugin has been installed.
-- All languages configured in Shopware 6 have been created in *DataHub*, see [Manage the languages](../../../DataHub/Integration/05_ManageLanguages.md).
+- All languages configured in the Shopware 6 account have also been created in the *DataHub* module, see [Create a language](../../DataHub/Integration/05_ManageLanguages.md#create-a-language).

 > [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Shopware 6* plugin is required in at least version 4.0.0.